Swiss made: Watches

 The Swiss Federal Council modified the ordinance regulating the use of the "Swiss" name for watches in May 1995.
 This revision was explained in a press release entitled On foreign parts for watches.
 This was said to bring the requirements of Swiss watchmaking industry a rubric like those of the European Union.
 In essence, the revision made it possible to affix indications of "Swiss made" on foreign watchcases and dials intended to equip Swiss watches.
 A watch is considered Swiss whose movement is Swiss, whose movement is encased in Switzerland and whose final control by the manufacturer takes place in Switzerland.
 Conversely, the Swiss manufacturers of parts destined for foreign watches from then on were authorised to visibly indicate that their products come from Switzerland.
 These innovations were intended to improve the transparency as regards the source of products.
 Consumers were expected to clearly recognise from what countries the various constituent parts of the watches came.
 However, the revisions were not intended to reduce the protection the name "Swiss made".
 Indeed, the high requirements which are imposed with a Swiss watch were said to remain unchanged.

 From time to time, namely in 2003 and more particularly in 2007, there were efforts made to strengthen the definition of "Swiss made".
-These efforts are normally spearheaded by the Federation of the Swiss Watch Industry FH (FH) a trade organisation.
+These efforts are normally spearheaded by the Federation of the Swiss Watch Industry (FH) a trade organisation.
 30 companies have opposed such efforts under which the lobbying group IG Swiss made.
 Many are afraid to share their identity but Ronnie Bernheim, co-CEO of Mondaine, has been outspoken on this issue, and defends "Swissness more as a promise than a physical manifestation".
 Mondaine admits that it uses non-Swiss dials and cases though Bernheim has declined to disclose their country of origin.

 In 2007, the FH plans to seek political action on a proposal which introduces a new aspect to the definition of Swiss made, in the form of a value criterion.